intel/ivsc-driver/README.md

 ## Build instructions:
-two ways are available:
-- building with kernel source tree
+building with kernel source tree is available.
-- building out of kernel source tree

 ### build with kernel source tree
 * Tested with kernel 5.12-rc4